aws/amazon-vpc-cni-k8s/.github/ISSUE_TEMPLATE/bug-report.md

 **Attach logs**
 <!--
-Please upload the logs by running [CNI Log Collection tool] since it will help faster resolution `sudo bash /opt/cni/bin/aws-cni-support.sh`
+Please collect the logs by running [CNI Log Collection tool] `sudo bash /opt/cni/bin/aws-cni-support.sh` and email the log archive to k8s-awscni-triage@amazon.com
 -->

 **What you expected to happen**: